Christ Came to Save Sinners:

 God requires you to repent and believe in the Lord Jesus Christ to be saved.

-In the New Testament, “repent” generally means “to inwardly turn away from sin.”
+In the New Testament, repent generally means to turn away from sin inwardly.

 Repent.
-When Paul summarized his message before King Agrippa, Governor Festus, and others, he stated that he proclaimed to all people “that they should repent and turn to God, and do works [worthy of] repentance” (Acts 26:20).
+When Paul summarized his message before King Agrippa, Governor Festus, and others, he stated that he proclaimed to all people “that they should repent and turn to God, and do works meet for [befitting] repentance” (Acts 26:20b).
 You must obey the command to repent.
-Performing “works [worthy of] repentance” is the result of true repentance that occurs after you are saved.
-God does not require you to clean up your life before you can be saved (Titus 3:5).
-Peter said that God is “not willing that any should perish, but that all should come to repentance” (2 Peter 3:9).
-God wants you to inwardly turn away from your sins instead of suffering eternal death.
+Performing “works” befitting “repentance” means demonstrating genuine repentance in your life after salvation.
+God does not require you to clean up your life before He can save you (Titus 3:5a).
+Peter said that the Lord is “not willing that any should perish, but that all should come to repentance” (2 Peter 3:9b).
+God wants you to turn away from your sins inwardly instead of suffering eternal death.

-Believing in the Lord Jesus Christ includes trusting in His Person as the Christ (Messiah), the Son of God, Lord, and God and trusting in the Gospel of His sacrificial death, burial, resurrection, and post-resurrection appearances.
+Believing in the Lord Jesus Christ includes trusting in His Person as the Christ (the Messiah), the Son of God, Lord, and God and trusting in the Gospel (the Good News) of His sacrificial death, burial, resurrection, and post-resurrection appearances.

 Believe in the Lord Jesus Christ as your Savior today.
-Paul and Silas, Paul’s coworker, told the Philippian jailor, “Believe [in] the Lord Jesus Christ, and [you will] be saved ...”
-(Acts 16:31–34).
+Paul and Silas, Paul’s coworker, told the Philippian jailor, “Believe on the Lord Jesus Christ, and thou [you] shalt be saved” (Acts 16:31–34).
 To be saved means to be delivered from the penalty for sin.
-John 3:16 is a key salvation verse: “For God so loved the world, that He gave His only begotten Son, that [whoever] believe[s] in Him should not perish, but have everlasting life.”
-The term “only begotten Son” conveys the fact that the Lord Jesus is the only Son with the same eternal divine nature as God the Father.
+John 3:16 is a key salvation verse: “For God so loved the world, that He gave His only begotten Son, that whosoever believeth in Him should not perish, but have everlasting life.”
+The term only begotten Son conveys that the Lord Jesus is God the Father’s unique eternal Son with the same divine nature as God the Father.
 In this verse, God loved mankind (the world) and gave His only begotten Son through Christ’s becoming a man and sacrificially dying on the cross.
 Rather than justly receiving eternal death, God graciously gives you eternal life when you trust in the Lord Jesus Christ.

 Did anything else happen at my salvation?